zahid-marwat/dataset-bundler-images-labels/docs/dataset_spec.md

 - Rectangle annotations are expressed as two points (top-left and bottom-right).
   The conversion logic expands them into polygons before calculating area and bounding boxes.
-- The manifest file aligns the bundled media with the annotations and captures `frame_index`, the relative image path, and the final bundle artifact path.
+- The embedded manifest metadata aligns the bundled media with the annotations and captures `frame_index`, the relative image path, and the final bundle artifact path.
+Use `run_pipeline.py --manifest <path>` when a standalone copy of the manifest JSON is also required.

 ## Extensibility